Legal

 9.5 Action under clause 9.4 may include refusing, moving, storing, returning, isolating, treating, destroying, disposing of or abandoning the Goods.

-9.7 The Customer is responsible for Loss arising from Dangerous Goods or undeclared special cargo, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct.
+9.7 The Customer is responsible for and indemnifies Codex Freight from and against any Loss arising from Dangerous Goods or undeclared special cargo, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct.

 10. Temperature-Controlled, Perishable and High-Value Goods